-Great Western Academy will be a truly inclusive school.
+Great Western Academy is a truly inclusive school.
 Our goal is to ensure that students with Additional Needs flourish and are supported to make more progress than their peers over Years 7 to 11 and beyond.

-Our SENDCo will work closely with the SEN Assessment Team at Swindon Borough Council to ensure that all involved in supporting particular students are working together to improve their learning, especially for students with EHCPs.
+Our SENDCo works closely with the SEN Assessment Team at Swindon Borough Council to ensure that all involved in supporting particular students are working together to improve their learning, especially for students with EHCPs.
 We acknowledge the importance of transition arrangements for all students, but particularly for those with additional needs.
-The Principal has already met and set up working arrangements with several primary and secondary headteachers.
 This will be built upon so that GWA develops a reputation for caring and effective transition for all, where GWA staff, Year 6 teachers, parents and other adults involved all contribute to a transition which has the learner at the heart of it.
 The aim will be to ensure that all GWA teachers will be able to meet the need of each student from the first day that they teach them by having clear and useful information about the best way to address the need identified.

 Once present at GWA students who have difficulty accessing the curriculum for any reason will have appropriate support.
 Individual Learning Plans will be in place for all students but will have particular prominence for those with Additonal Needs.
-Our principle will be that the support is based on quality first teaching with students staying in mainstream lessons unless there is an overwhelming reason not to.
-Teachers will be expected to differentiate resources to maximise the learning of all, using the plentiful ICT as a resource where it is effective to do so.
-Teaching Assistants will be used judiciously and will encourage independence; one-to-one or small group support will be arranged at appropriate times, such as the reading time each day, so that students fully engage with school life.
-Teacher or TA support will be available after school during enrichment time for students who want to use that time to complete homework or practise a particular skill.
+Our principle is that support is based on quality first teaching with students staying in mainstream lessons unless there is an overwhelming reason not to.
+Teachers are expected to differentiate resources to maximise the learning of all, using the plentiful ICT as a resource where it is effective to do so.
+Teaching Assistants are used judiciously and will encourage independence; one-to-one or small group support is arranged at appropriate times, such as the reading time each day, so that students fully engage with school life.
+Teacher or TA support is available after school during enrichment time for students who want to use that time to complete homework or practise a particular skill.

 It will undoubtedly be the case that some students who initially receive additional support will thrive and can, at a review point and with parents involved, have that level of support gradually reduced.
 Conversely it will become apparent that some students will need more support to make best progress, and this may be at any point during their time at the Academy.
 There will be a clear mechanism for staff to flag concerns to the SENDCo, who will ensure appropriate assessment is undertaken – again with parental involvement – so that specific support can be arranged where needed.